openware/barong/docs/specs/api_keys.md

 4. Barong read `kid`, select public key and verify your request
 5. If payload is valid, Barong generates peatio jwt
 6. Use peatio jwt to access to peatio api
-7. Peatio jwt token will be expired after `expired_in` time
+7. Peatio jwt will be expired after `expired_in` time
 8. Go to step 3 and repeat next steps again

 To create an api key, please use [POST /api/v1/api_keys](https://github.com/rubykube/barong/blob/master/docs/index.md#postv1apikeys)